osyounis/cycloidal_drive_creator/README.md

 ---

 ## Installation
-[**Python 3.9**](https://www.python.org/) or higher is requried to run this application.
+[**Python 3.9**](https://www.python.org/) or higher is required to run this application.
 If this is your first time installing Python, **please make sure to add python to your computer's PATH**.
 To do this, make sure you check the **"Add Python to PATH"** box on the installation wizard, as shown in the image below.

 ![Adding Python to PATH on Install](https://raw.githubusercontent.com/osyounis/cycloidal_drive_creator/main/figures/Python_PATH.JPG)